microprediction/microprediction/docs/meet.md

 ## Google Meet-ups

-Want to get beaten up by algorithms?
+Want to get beaten up by algorithms and your fellow contributors?
+It's good for you!

 Want to ask questions in real time?
 "Office hours" are Friday noon EST most weeks.
 See the [slack](https://microprediction.github.io/microprediction/slack.html) channel for invite and cancellations.

 The microprediction Google Meet: